open-component-model/ocm/docs/reference/ocm_add_sources.md

 - Input type <code>helm</code>

-  The path must denote an helm chart archive or directory relative to the resources file.
+  The path must denote an helm chart archive or directory relative to the resources file or a chart name in a helm chart repository.
   The denoted chart is packed as an OCI artifact set.
   Additional provider info is taken from a file with the same name and the suffix <code>.prov</code>.